 - “For false messiahs and false prophets will appear and perform great signs and wonders to deceive, if possible, even the elect.”
 (Matthew 24:24)

-Many other references to the issue can be found in the post resurrection writings also.
+Many other references to the cults can be found in the post-resurrection writings also.

 Although cults widely differ from each other, often they share a common target which we call the foundational doctrines of the Christian faith.
 These doctrines are known as,

 1. The infallibility of the Bible – The Bible is the verbally inspired word of God and his complete revelation unto us.
 It’s the infallible, authoritative rule of faith and conduct (2 Timothy 3:15-17; 1 Thessalonians 2:13; 2 Peter 1:21).